 We have many beginners that come to Greenhorn Ranch looking to experience cowboy culture first-hand.
 While we absolutely deliver on that promise, our first priority is to get you in the saddle safely and to feel comfortable riding a horse.
 Once you’re at the ranch, our wranglers will pair you with a horse that best match your riding level and personality.
 Since horseback riding takes center stage at Greenhorn Ranch, our team of expert wranglers are here to guide you every step of the way on your journey to experience the Old West.
-Our head wrangler has put together a list of his best tips for beginner riders when they visit their first dude ranch.
+Our head wrangler has put together a list of his best horse riding tips for beginner riders when they visit their first dude ranch.

 Horseback riding is a lot more than just sitting pretty on a horse.
 It’s a full body workout!
 Your core is working double time to protect your spine and keep you upright.
 Your quads, hamstrings, and glutes all support the work of your adductors.
 In other words, horseback riding is as effective as leg day at the gym.
 If not prepared, you could experience some soreness in muscle groups you didn’t even know you had.
 The more prepared you are, the better off you will be.
 Be sure to get in a good stretch before and after your ride.